 Pureed Lentil Dip with Caramelized Leeks

-- 1 cup cooked, seasoned brown lentils, drained and pureed
+- 1 cup cooked, seasoned green lentils, drained and pureed

 - 1/4 cup sauteed and lightly caramelized leeks (saute in a little olive oil with a pinch of salt over medium-high for a few minutes), both the white and green parts

 - Zest of one-half of a medium lemon